 - Draft a campaign with a series of messages targeting that audience

-- Write attention-grabbing subject lines for your messages
+- Write attention-grabbing subject lines

 - Segment your list based on location, demographic, etc.